engineblock/engineblock-docs/docsrc/content/user-guide/standard_yaml.md

 configuring statements*.
 Every other element in the config format is in some way modifying or otherwise helping create statements to be used in an activity.

-## Names

-Everything in this format can have a name:

-    name: test42

-If a name is not provided, then one is automatically created.
-It is not important to name things except for documentation or metric naming purposes.

 ## Statements

 Statements are provided as a list.
 For example: